Tooth bonding at Charlotte Center for Complete Dentistry

-Dr. Moore will gently etch the tooth surface so that the composite resin material used in tooth bonding can adhere and you will enjoy a stable result.
-The composite resin will be color matched to your natural teeth for a seamless appearance once complete.
+Then, Dr. Moore will gently etch the tooth surface so that the composite resin material can adhere properly.
+We can match the color of the composite resin to your natural teeth for a seamless appearance once complete.

-Once the teeth are prepared, the bonding material is skillfully sculpted into place by Dr. Moore to achieve the look you desire, address damage or close gaps.
-Dr. Moore will work with you through the process to ensure you are happy with the result and that your bite remains comfortable and naturally functioning.
+After he prepares the tooth, he skillfully sculpts the bonding material into place to achieve the look you desire.
+Dr. Moore will work with you through the process to ensure you are happy with the result, and that your bite remains comfortable and naturally functioning.

 The final step is to cure the material into place and polish the surface for a natural appearance and smooth texture.
-In a single thirty to forty minute long visit to our dentist office, you can enjoy the results of your tooth bonding treatment.
-There is little to no downtime and you can return to your normal daily routine once you leave.
+You can enjoy the results of a tooth bonding treatment in a single thirty to forty minute long visit to our dentist office.
+There is little to no downtime, and you can return to your normal daily routine once you leave.